 When we got to the stairway that leads down to the beach, we found that the whole area was closed.
 There were signs about protecting a seal habitat.
 When we looked down from the cliffs though, a person had found their way in and was eagerly looking for any sign of glass.
 And from where we were standing, it looked like he was pocketing what he found.
 He seemed not to notice or care about the seals resting nearby.

-All that said, the Noyo Headlands Coastal Trail that links the Glass Beaches is awesome to explore on its own.
+All that said, the Noyo Headlands Coastal Trail that links these beaches is awesome to explore on its own.
 Once the property of the Georgia Pacific mill, it is now a public trail that takes you along a beautiful stretch of coastline.
 Enjoy a magical sunset walk here.
 Any sea glass sightings are simply a bonus.

 8. Check Out Fort Bragg’s Quirky Shops and Museums